LaunchCodeEducation/csharp-web-dev-curriculum/content/_index.md

 You should already have completed Unit 1 of our Web Development program, *Introduction to Professional Web Development in JavaScript*.

-The first steps you will take in programming in C# is set up your programming environment.
+The first steps you will take in programming in C# is setting up your programming environment.